jurteam/platform/README.md

 Docker-compose name is `jur`.

 **⚙️ Config:** All the config needed by the rest service is provided via `rest/.env` file.
 You may want to mount the `rest/.env` file for the latest changes to be picked up by this service.
-If the file is not mounted, the docker will pick up existing file which was copied during the build process.
+If the file is not mounted, the docker will pick up the existing file which was copied during the build process.
 You can see which config file is actually being used by getting into a running docker and inspecting the file at `/var/www/html/.env`.
 Alternative to mounting the `rest/.env` file is to rebuild the `jur` image.

-This service needs regular db migrations whenever a new migration files are checked in.
-You can run migrations by refering to [run db migrations](#/how-to-run-db-migrations).
+This service needs regular db migrations whenever a new migration file is checked in.
+You can run migrations by referring to [run db migrations](#/how-to-run-db-migrations).

 **📦 Stack:** Rest service (also called **jur docker, lumen app, backend**) is a Laravel Lumen app written in PHP 7.2.
 It serves the production build of frontend assets, APIs and executes the background jobs.
-It has supervisor for running background jobs.
+It has a supervisor for running background jobs.
 The nginx server takes care of request handling.

 ### Mysql service